 Banner | Board of Trustees

-Skip Navigation LinksCBE HomeAbout UsBoard of TrusteesAdvocacy PrioritiesContinued Investment in Public Education
+Skip Navigation LinksCBE HomeAbout UsBoard of TrusteesAdvocacy PrioritiesProvincial Budget not Keeping Pace

 Advocacy Priorities

-CBE provides a world-class education to one in six students in Alberta.
-We offer unmatched opportunities to ensure students are successful and have an enviable track record of student achievement.
-Let’s continue to work together to celebrate, protect and invest in CBE students.
+CBE provides a world-class education to one in six Alberta students.
+We offer a broad range of opportunities to ensure students are successful in their learning.

 Students are Successful